How to Improve Your Sleep Quality

 Turn off screens and overstimulating media at least an hour before bedtime.

 If you love to consume media in the evening to unwind, stick with calming movies or mellow books.
 Avoid reading or watching things in bed.
 This makes you associate your bed with wakefulness and not sleep.

 Stretch or do yoga.

 Make sure your bedroom is dark and quiet.
 Wear a sleep mask or earplugs as needed.
 Sound machines and white noise apps can help to cancel out disrupting sounds.

 Practice slow, deep breathing techniques or restorative meditations to quiet your mind as you prepare to fall asleep.

 Use aromatherapy to help you relax.
-Sage, incense, and lavender sprays tend to work well for creating a calming atmosphere.
+Lavender essential oils tend to work well for creating a calming atmosphere.